 c) Simpler qualification criteria

 PO financing lines have simpler qualification criteria than other financing products.
-Furthermore, this solution is available to companies with a short track record.
+Furthermore, this solution is available to companies with short track records.

 a) It’s comparatively expensive